official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 1992”.
 The attack by coalition aircraft had been “a limited operation” with the sole purpose of defending the aircrew patrolling the NFZs.

-[^105] Letter Benn to Blair, 16 February 2001, [untitled].
+[^105]: Letter Benn to Blair, 16 February 2001, [untitled].
-[^106] Gov.uk, 17 February 2001, Statement by the Prime Minister, Tony Blair, London, Saturday 17 February
+[^106]: Gov.uk, 17 February 2001, Statement by the Prime Minister, Tony Blair, London, Saturday 17 February
 2001.

 228

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 An MOD press statement on the same day stated that the attacks were conducted in self-defence in response to repeated Iraqi threats to coalition aircraft.[^107] Iraqi air defences